coollabsio/documentation-coolify/docs/knowledge-base/cloudflare/origin-cert.md

   For example, it works for **`coolify.shadowarcanist.com`** but not **`www.coolify.shadowarcanist.com`**.

-  To cover multiple levels, you'll need to purchase the [Advanced Certificate Manager](https://www.cloudflare.com/application-services/products/advanced-certificate-manager/)
+  To cover multiple levels, you'll need to purchase the [Advanced Certificate Manager ↗](https://www.cloudflare.com/application-services/products/advanced-certificate-manager/)
 :::

 3. Set the certificate validity to **15 years**.